Cable categories supported

 Because the TIA-568 horizontal link maximum is 90 m permanent link (100 m channel with patch cords).
 The estimator computes the floor's diagonal and rounds up the number of IDFs needed so the worst-case run from any drop to the nearest IDF stays under 90 m.
 Long-narrow floors need more IDFs than square floors of the same area.

-Why is Cat6A more expensive than Cat6 — is it worth it?
+Why is Cat6A a heavier specification than Cat6 — is it worth it?

-Cat6A copper is thicker (typically 23 AWG vs 24 AWG), more tightly twisted, and individual pair shielding (in F/UTP variants) adds material cost.
-The 30-50% installed-cost premium recovers the first time the bandwidth roadmap touches 10 GbE or the PoE roadmap touches Type 4.
-For any new enterprise install in 2026 the marginal cost is worth paying.
+Cat6A copper is thicker (typically 23 AWG vs 24 AWG), more tightly twisted, and individual pair shielding (in F/UTP variants) adds material.
+That marginal up-front difference is recovered the first time the bandwidth roadmap touches 10 GbE or the PoE roadmap touches Type 4.
+For any new enterprise install in 2026 it is the prudent floor.

 Cat7 / Cat8 — when do we actually need these?